rayan-elidrissi/ETHOxford2025/DeSci.md

 Recommendations:
 <ul>
-<li>Further research and development to refine NeuroStrike's capabilities.</li>
+<li>Further research and development to refine NeuroStrike s capabilities.</li>
 <li>Establish ethical guidelines and safeguards to prevent misuse.</li>
 <li>Engage with policymakers and stakeholders to address national security concerns.</li>
 <li>Explore potential applications beyond intelligence warfare, such as cybersecurity and information integrity.</li>